Gauge-Invariant Non-Hermitian Quantum Theory: Foundation and Applications to Dynamical Phase Transitions: Abstract

 \section{Abstract}

-The description of states and dynamics in non-Hermitian systems is fundamentally linked to the choice of an appropriate theoretical framework--a point of ongoing debate in the field.
+The description of states and dynamics in non-Hermitian systems is fundamentally linked to the choice of an appropriate theoretical framework---a point of ongoing debate in the field.
 This work addresses this issue by proposing a consistent formulation that reconciles existing controversies and establishes a unified theoretical understanding.
-Our approach rests on a foundational premise: The dynamics of both left- and right-vectors of a non-Hermitian system must satisfy the Schr\"{o}dinger equation.
-Building on this physically motivated assumption, we refine the biorthogonal framework, leading to a consistent reformulation of non-Hermitian quantum theory.
-This refined framework can naturally reduce to standard quantum mechanics in the Hermitian limit.
-As a concrete application, we analyze the dynamical phase transition in a one-dimensional Su-Schrieffer-Heeger (SSH) model within this refined framework.
+Our approach rests on two foundational premises: (i) the dynamics of both left and right-vectors of a non-Hermitian system must satisfy the Schr\"{o}dinger equation; (ii) the theoretical framework must preserve gauge invariance, ensuring that physical quantities are independent of unobservable phase choices.
+Building on these physically motivated assumptions, we refine the biorthogonal framework, leading to a gauge-invariant non-Hermitian quantum theory.
+Our framework naturally encompasses the open-system effective non-Hermitian evolution as a special case, and can naturally reduce to standard quantum mechanics in the Hermitian limit.
+As a concrete application, we analyze the dynamical phase transition in a one-dimensional Su-Schrieffer-Heeger (SSH) model within this gauge-invariant non-Hermitian quantum theory.
 Notably, our formulation naturally generalizes the known condition for such transitions in Hermitian two-band systems, namely, $\mathbf{d}_{k}^i\cdot\mathbf{d}_{k}^f=0$, to the non-Hermitian case, where it takes the form $\mathrm{Re}\Bigl[\frac{\mathbf{d}_{k}^i}{d_{k}^i}\cdot\frac{\mathbf{d}_{k}^f}{d_{k}^f}\Bigr]=0$.
 Furthermore, we identify entirely new dynamical phase transitions that cannot be characterized by the winding number.
-We hope that this refined framework will find broad applications in the study of non-Hermitian systems.
+We hope that this gauge-invariant non-Hermitian quantum theory will find broad applications in the study of non-Hermitian systems.